RudyCruisin/vinDecoder/README.md

 ![Database view with modified values](photos/databasemodified.png)

-Here we can compare changes on our PHP local DB.
+Here we can compare changes on the local PHP DB interface.

 ![PHP DB with modified values](photos/phpTablemodified.png)